-The Windows app uses IKEv2 by default, but also offers OpenVPN up to AES-256-CBC.
+The Windows app uses IKEv2 by default, but also offers OpenVPN.
 The Mac app uses IKEv2 and the Android app uses OpenVPN.
 The iOS app uses IVEv2 by default, but also offers L2TP/IPsec.

-We reached out to SiteLock for more detailed information on the encryption it uses, but...
+We reached out to SiteLock for more detailed about its encryption and it told us that OpenVPN is implemented as follows:

 24/7 customer support is supposedly available via email (contact form) or phone.
 A toll-free number is available for US-residents, but international customers need to dial into a California phone number.
 We opted to contact SiteLock using the contact form, and some two months weeks later have yet to receive a reply...